exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-7.md

 Yes!
 We did it!
 We managed to make this theory so much more sillier[^1].

-### Singular Upgrades
+## Singular Upgrades

 Another API feature that's introduced within the Convergence Test is the singular upgrade.
-This takes the form of the 'Prove lemma' button, and allows us to pin some upgrades to the top for convenience[^2].
+This takes the form of the $\text{Prove lemma}$ button, and allows us to pin some upgrades to the top for convenience[^2].

 Setting up a singular upgrade is easy - it is done in the same way as normal upgrades, using the **createSingularUpgrade()** function.
 For example, we would like to convert the clicker upgrade to a singular upgrade.
 Simply change **createUpgrade** to **createSingularUpgrade** like so: